 Thick, coarse & African American hair: a high temperature between 380 to 450F is optimal to achieve results.
 Maintaining a consistently high temperature is vital to straightening this hair type as allowing the least amount of passes will lessen the strain and damage that the hair may acquire.

 For normal hair: temperatures between 360 to 380F would be ideal to achieve results.

 Try to watch out for dry tips and split ends as this may indicate that you are using the plates at temperatures that are too high.
-Taper down your plate temperatures once you notice any damage and try to moisturize your hair as much as possible as well as use thermal heat-protectant products or a straightening cream.
-More on those here.
+Taper down your plate temperatures once you notice any damage and try to moisturize your hair as much as possible as well as use thermal heat-protectant products or a hair straightening cream.